NumerairX/NumerairX.github.io/posts/_posts/2018-12-22-Bayesian Struggles-Why-We-Need-Conjugate-Prior.md

 ### How did we come to realize that we might need something called conjugate prior?

-Consider the example given by Bayes himself in his 1763 paper: let us roll a ball along unit interval $$$$[0,1]$$$$ with uniform probability of stopping anywhere in between.
+Consider the example given by Bayes himself in his 1763 paper: let us roll a ball along unit interval $$[0,1]$$ with uniform probability of stopping anywhere in between.
 This ball finally stopped at distance $$\theta$$ and we then throw this ball for $$n$$ times.
 Denote the number of times ball stops before reaching
 $$\theta$$ as $$x$$, what can we learn about $$\theta$$ now (aka what is $$p(\theta|x)$$)?

 In this case our prior is no longer just our *'belief'* but a physics fact.
-We understand that p(\theta) is 1 since it follows uniform distribution, and p(x|\theta) is just binomial probability density function.
+We understand that $$p(\theta)$$ is 1 since it follows uniform distribution, and $$p(x|\theta)$$ is just binomial probability density function.

 $$p(x|\theta)=$$
 $$           \int_{0}^{1}\theta^x(1-\theta)^{n-x}d\theta$$